objectives materials technology background activities assessment resources

 Purpose of Lesson

 Students study folk beliefs about illness and healing, research Louisiana graveyards and burial traditions, and talk about the cycle of life with older people in their communities.
 In turn, students share some of their own stories and traditions with older people.
-Choose among these activities that will engage your students' thinking about illness and health, age and youth, death and dying.

 Lesson Objectives/Louisiana Content Standards, Benchmarks, and Foundation Skills